labd/go-commercelayer-sdk/api/docs/GETParcelLineItemsParcelLineItemId200ResponseDataAttributes.md

 `func (o *GETParcelLineItemsParcelLineItemId200ResponseDataAttributes) UnsetSkuCode()`

 UnsetSkuCode ensures that no value is present for SkuCode, not even an explicit nil
+### GetBundleCode

+`func (o *GETParcelLineItemsParcelLineItemId200ResponseDataAttributes) GetBundleCode() interface{}`

+GetBundleCode returns the BundleCode field if non-nil, zero value otherwise.

+### GetBundleCodeOk

+`func (o *GETParcelLineItemsParcelLineItemId200ResponseDataAttributes) GetBundleCodeOk() (*interface{}, bool)`

+GetBundleCodeOk returns a tuple with the BundleCode field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBundleCode

+`func (o *GETParcelLineItemsParcelLineItemId200ResponseDataAttributes) SetBundleCode(v interface{})`

+SetBundleCode sets BundleCode field to given value.

+### HasBundleCode

+`func (o *GETParcelLineItemsParcelLineItemId200ResponseDataAttributes) HasBundleCode() bool`

+HasBundleCode returns a boolean if a field has been set.

+### SetBundleCodeNil

+`func (o *GETParcelLineItemsParcelLineItemId200ResponseDataAttributes) SetBundleCodeNil(b bool)`

+ SetBundleCodeNil sets the value for BundleCode to be an explicit nil

+### UnsetBundleCode
+`func (o *GETParcelLineItemsParcelLineItemId200ResponseDataAttributes) UnsetBundleCode()`

+UnsetBundleCode ensures that no value is present for BundleCode, not even an explicit nil
 ### GetQuantity

 `func (o *GETParcelLineItemsParcelLineItemId200ResponseDataAttributes) GetQuantity() interface{}`